chivon191/chivon191/README.md

 # 💫About Me :
-Embedded Engineering (Firmware & Software) from Vietnam.
+Embedded Software Engineering (AUTOSAR) from Vietnam.

 ## 🌐Socials